Skip to content

 "other.site.domain/api/**"

-Control only when the Host part of the origin Origin matches and only for requests to specific paths
+Control only when the Host part of the request Origin matches and only when requesting specific paths.

 Default Value